lbdudc/geographic-info-reader/README.md

 const processor = new Processor({
     encoding: 'utf-8', // 'auto' by default || 'ascii' || 'utf8' || 'utf-8' || 'latin1' || 'binary' || 'base64' || 'hex'
-    geographicInfo: false, // true by default
+    geographicInfo: false, // true by default, if true, the geographic information is included in the output
-    records: false, // true by default
+    records: false, // true by default, if true, the records are included in the output });
-});

 processor.processFolder(inputPath, outputPath).then(